Peter Ustinov: Career

 His autobiography, Dear Me (1977), was well received and had him describe his life (ostensibly his childhood) while being interrogated by his own ego, with forays into philosophy, theatre, fame, and self-realisation.
 From 1969 until his death, his acting and writing took second place to his work on behalf of UNICEF, for which he was a goodwill ambassador and fundraiser.
 In this role, he visited some of the neediest children and made use of his ability to make people laugh, including many of the world's most disadvantaged children.
 "Sir Peter could make anyone laugh", UNICEF Executive Director Carol Bellamy is quoted as saying.
 On 31 October 1984, Ustinov was due to interview Prime Minister of India Indira Gandhi for Irish television.
 She was assassinated on her way to the meeting.

-Ustinov also served as president of the World Federalist Movement from 1991 until his death.
+Ustinov served as president of the World Federalist Movement (WFM) from 1991 until his death.
 He once said, "World government is not only possible, it is inevitable, and when it comes, it will appeal to patriotism in its truest, in its only sense, the patriotism of men who love their national heritages so deeply that they wish to preserve them in safety for the common good".

-He was a frequent guest of Jack Paar's Tonight Show in the early 1960s and was a guest on the "upside down" episode of the American talk show Late Night, during which the camera, mounted on a slowly revolving wheel, gradually rotated the picture 360° during the course of an hour; Ustinov appeared midway through and was photographed upside down in close-up as he spoke, while his host appeared only in long shots.
-Towards the end of Ustinov's life, he undertook some one-man stage shows in which he let loose his raconteur streak; he told the story of his life, including some moments of tension with the society into which he was born.
-For example, he took a test as a child, asking him to name a Russian composer; he wrote Rimsky-Korsakov, but was marked down.
-He was then told the correct answer, Tchaikovsky, since he had been studying him in class and was told to stop showing off.